gnartistic/eCommerceApp/README.md

   ## Usage-Information

-  to start the server on your localhost, run this code in your command line
+  To start the server, run this code in your command line
   ```npm start```

   You can then play with the data via http://localhost:3001/api/ in insomnia, or view it in your browser.
 The endpoints you may use are /catergoies, /products, and /tags.